graphicsdesk/foreign-gifts/README.md

-# CU-foreign-gifts
+# Columbia University Foreign Gifts

-An analysis of major gifts to Columbia University from foreign entities.
+An analysis of major gifts from foreign entities to Columbia University from July 2013 to June 2018.